Police ID woman whose leg was found by Florida fishermen; death ruled a homicide - NewsBreak

 Police said the remains belong to Stephanie Crone-Overholts.
 Her death has been ruled a homicide, according to the medical examiner.

-Public records show the victim’s most recent known address was in Lutz, Florida.Construction workers discover human body along Duke Energy Trail in Clearwater
+Public records show the victim’s most recent known address was in Lutz, Florida.‘I’ve never had any problems’: Patient unfazed after Oklahoma doctor charged with murder in woman’s death

 Crone-Overholts’ remains were first discovered near the 22nd Street Causeway Bridge in McKay Bay on Nov.
 11, when fishermen spotted what appeared to be a human leg floating in the water.